Ableton/maxdevtools/maxdiff/README.md

 For `.amxd` files:
 * The scripts will also tell you what device type it is.
-* If a device is frozen, you will see an overview of the content frozen into the deivce.
+* If a device is frozen, you will see an overview and statistics of the content frozen into the device.
 NOTE: We recommend never to commit frozen devices to a git repository, instead to include the dependencies as separate files.

 ### Why?

 Readable diffs are very useful for patch code review, or for a sanity check before committing (did I really change nothing else expect removing all my debug messages and prints?).

+### Using the frozen device statistics

+`maxdiff` currently uses two different ways to count object instances and connections:

+* Total - Counting every abstraction instance - Indicates loading time
+  * This recursively counts the contents of all subpatchers and abstraction instances
+* Unique - Counting abstractions once - Indicates maintainability
+  * This counts the contents once of every dependency frozen into the device.

+This feature can be used in a way comparable to [`git diff --numstats`](https://git-scm.com/docs/git-diff#Documentation/git-diff.txt---numstat) to indicate the amount of change in a commit.

+Note that we typically don't commit frozen devices to a repo, so the typical way to use this feature is:

+1. Commit the device and its dependencies in **un**frozen state.
+2. Temporarily freeze the device.
+3. Run `python3 ./maxdiff/amxd_textconv.py <path/to/device.amxd>` to get the statistics or view the file in your git client.
+4. Discard the freezing.

+Note: the reason this only works with frozen devices is that these unambiguously capture all dependencies.

 ### What does not work